Austin Facelift Specialists

 Limited Incision Facelift

-Also known as a mini facelift, this popular rhytidectomy technique is less invasive than a full facelift.
-During the surgery, the surgeon will make incisions along the hairline and ears but not under the chin.
-The incisions and eventual scars are usually well concealed by the hair.
-This version of the procedure requires less downtime but also provides less dramatic results than a full procedure.
-The limited incision facelift is typically performed in the office under local and oral sedation.
+Also known as a mini facelift, this popular rhytidectomy technique is less invasive than a full lower facelift.
+During the surgery, the surgeon will make incisions along the hairline and around the ears but not under the chin.
+The incisions and eventual scars are well concealed by the hair and ear.
+This procedure is appropriate for patients with thinner necks, without the need for fat removal and lesser degrees of neck laxity or muscle banding.
+It is a great procedure for just about any degree of jowling.
+The procedure has a shorter recovery as it relates to return to social activities but is similar to a full lower facelift in other aspects.
+The limited incision facelift is t most often performed in the office under oral sedation, However more anxious patients may choose to use intravenous sedation.

 Full Facelift Surgery